lynnfaraday/aresmush.com/tutorials/code/add-web/edit-template.md

 The controller has as an `onUpdate` method that gets activated when the player clicks the 'save' button.
 In there it sets up a hash with all the profile data the player entered.
 We'll add our goals to it.

     return { goals: this.get('char.custom.goals') }

+{% tip %}
+If you ever need to support multiple custom fields, you have to combine them into a single return statement.

+`return { goals: xxx, other: xxx }`
+{% endtip %}